 AVID is an educational program that helps C and D students improve their chances of getting into college.
 Students, most of whom are underprivileged, can begin the program as early as the fourth grade.
 They work with specially trained teachers and tutors to learn organizational and study skills and develop critical thinking abilities.
 Ninety-five percent of AVID graduates go to college, and 85% remain enrolled in college after two years.
-AVID is active in 1,500 schools in 21 states and information.
-15 countries.
-For more visit www.avidonline.org.
+AVID is active in 1,500 schools in 21 states and countries.
+For information. visit 15 more www.avidonline.org.